MarvinFernie/pdf-table-extractor-video-project/readme.md

 This project aims to create a high-quality 1-2 minute video demonstration of the PDF Table Extractor web application (https://fern-app-summer-silence-8007.fly.dev/) that showcases its core functionality and benefits in a way that's optimized for viral sharing on Twitter.

+**Production Status**: A comprehensive video production package has been completed and is available for the production team.
+This package includes script, storyboard, UI interaction guidelines, visual design specifications, and marketing strategy documents.
+See `tested_and_completed_tasks.json` for details on accessing the package.

 ## Requirements

 ### Core Video Requirements